cxa-unique/De-Ranker/README.md

 ![image](https://github.com/cxa-unique/De-Ranker/blob/main/deranker_framework.png)

 ## Textual Noise Simulation
-In IR community, there is a lack of available parallel clean and noisy dataset to support the noise-robustness investigation on BERT re-ranker.
+In information retrieval (IR) community, there is a lack of available parallel clean and noisy dataset to support a noise-robustness investigation on BERT re-ranker.
 Meanwhile, it is usually infeasible to clean the unstructured raw text within millions of documents in a noisy dataset, and a more common approach is to inject synthetic textual noise into a relatively clean dataset.

 Thus, to carry out a quantitative study, we choose to simulate different *within-document*